Singer Mel C hints that Spice Girls may be reuniting

-The 47-year-old singer, who appeared on ITV's Good Morning Britain on June 18, said of their successful reunion tour two years ago: "It was so much better than we ever could have dreamed of.
+The 47-year-old singer, who appeared on ITV's Good Morning Britain last Friday, said of their successful reunion tour two years ago: "It was so much better than we ever could have dreamt of.
 And we'd be absolute fools to not want to do that again."

 When host Kate Garraway asked if fans will get to see the Spice Girls perform together again, Chisholm replied: "Well, you know, that's the dream."